little-pinecone/interview-questions/java.md

 1. Note, that a `Map` is not a *true* `Collection`.
 However, it's generally discussed among other collections for the sake of simplicity.
 2. Collection interfaces are `generic`.
 Therefore, we should specify the type of object contained in the collection we're declaring.
 3. The modification operations in each interface are designated optional.
 Consult documentation of the selected implementation to make sure you won't get `UnsupportedOperationException` by calling a method that isn't implemented.
+4. The `Collections.synchronized…` methods provides synchronization. e.g. `Collections.synchronizedSet(...);`.
+5. Fail-fast behavior of an iterator cannot be guaranteed in the presence of unsynchronized concurrent modification.

 Below you'll find the implementations of the collection interfaces